 Shaking winter loose.

-It also means rummaging through the closet for last year's sneakers and lighter jackets, shaking off the doldrums with a walkabout.
+It also means rummaging through the closet for last year's sneakers and lighter jackets, shaking off the doldrums with a stroll.
 It calls for the yearly ritual of walking familiar streets to take in new things: porch furniture, early blooms, robins on worm patrol, babies in strollers, toddlers on tricycles.

 Winter's dull blanket is swaying in the wind, shaken loose and pulled back to reveal the unclothed trees of pre-bloom wonder.